AI-Hypercomputer/gpu-recipes/RL/nemoRL/a4/qwen2.5-1.5b/README.md

 ```
 #### Launch a single node qwen 2.5 1.5b GRPO workload

-Once your Ray cluster is completely up and running, you can start submitting your jobs.
+Once the Ray cluster is completely up and running, you can start submitting your jobs.
 Check out the submit_qwen2.5-1.5b.sh script for example commands, fill in your actual HF and WandB keys

 ```